octo-technology/OpenTezos/docs/tezos-basics/liquid-proof-of-stake.md

 Let's first review these latter.

 ## Proof-of-Stake (PoS)
-While PoW assures that each network participant has performed a certain amount of work to receive rewards, PoS requires participants to prove that they are willing to guarantee the integrity of the blockchain by sequestering a certain amount of coins as proof of their good intentions.
+While PoW assures that each network participant has performed a certain amount of work to receive rewards, PoS requires participants to prove that they are willing to guarantee the integrity of the blockchain by sequestering a certain amount of coins.

 In _Proof-of-Stake_, validators replace miners.
 A validator gathers transactions and creates blocks.
-Several methods exist to select a validator, which we will review in the next paragraphs (i.e. Delegated-proof-of-stake, Liquid-proof-of-stake).
-In this consensus, they must invest their funds to have a chance to be selected as a validator, which makes it "Sybil resilient".
+Several methods exist to select a validator, which we will review in the following paragraphs.
+In this consensus, they must invest their funds to have a chance to be a validator, which makes it "Sybil resilient".
 This mechanism represents a low energy cost alternative to _PoW_.
-Moreover, a 51% attack would not be profitable for a hacker, as validators bet their own money [[6]](/tezos-basics/liquid-proof-of-stake#references) and risk losing it if detected.
+Moreover, a 51% attack would not be profitable as a hacker bets his own money and risks losing it if detected [[6]](/tezos-basics/liquid-proof-of-stake#references).
 Therefore validators would not benefit from a decision against the general opinion of the network.
 In addition, holding 51% of the token would demand enormous amounts of liquidity, making this scenario very unlikely.

 Removing PoW isn't without consequences.
 With the Nakamoto consensus, PoW allows chain selection, maintains regular blocks' issuance, regulates coins' creation, and selects the miner receiving rewards.
 PoW probably consumes too much energy.
 However, this energy connects to the physical world and supports the MAD property in return (miners' investments into machines and electricity).
 Hence, replacing PoW leads to previous fundamental questions about building a consensus to compensate the losses.